sarnold/dev-ada-overlay/README.rst

 6.4.0 so the 2016 versions are used in these cases.

 .. note:: You can install these overlays with layman or just clone them
           somewhere local and add them to PORTDIR_OVERLAYS.
+Also note the name of this overlay is "dev-ada" and not "dev-ada-overlay".

 Setup and build steps
 =====================